volojs/volo/lib/add/doc.md

 For the directory in which add is run, it will look for the following to know where to install:

+* Looks for a package.json file and if there is an volo.baseUrl defined in it.
 * Looks for a package.json file and if there is an amd.baseUrl defined in it.
 * Looks for a **js** directory
 * Looks for a **scripts** directory